Korchy/PartitionRender/README.md

 0.0.4
 - Compositing nodes for final image combining connected to a separate output Compositing node and removed each time partition render starts.

+0.0.5
+- Added "SaveMultilayer" checkbox.
+If the checkbox is on - temporary render results saved in OpenEXR Multilayer format including all layers and passes for future use.
+Only finished image compiles automatically, different passes need to compile manually.